mdlacasse/Owl/README.md

 - Social security rule for surviving spouse does not account for delayed benefits.
 - Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
 If there is interest, that could be added in the future.
-- In the current implemntation, social securiy is always taxed at 85%.
+- In the current implementation, social securiy is always taxed at 85%.
 - There are no IRMAA calculations.
 However, this can be added by switching to a different solver (MILP).
 - Future tax brackets are pure speculation derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
 Having a knob to adjust future rates might be an interesting feature to add for measuring the impact on Roth conversions.